chanrt/mandelbrot-fractal/README.md

-# mandelbrot_fractal
+# mandelbrot-fractal
- Optimised renderer of mandelbrot fractal
+ Optimised and detailed renderer of mandelbrot fractal

  Executable file in application.windows folders.